Calendar

 Old and New Connections Between Matroids and Codes: A Short Introduction to Two Field

 Abstract: The theory of error-correcting codes addresses the practical problem of enabling accurate transmission of information through potentially noisy channels.
 The wealth of applications includes getting information to and from space probes, reliably accessing information from (perhaps scratched or dirty) compact discs, and storage in the cloud.
 There are many equivalent definitions of a matroid, each conveying a different perspective.
 Matroids generalize the ideas of linear independence, subspace, and dimension in linear algebra, and cycles and bonds in graph theory, and much, much more.
 The wealth of perspectives reflects how basic and pervasive matroids are.
-Matrodis arise naturallly in many applications, including in coding theory.
+Matrodis arise naturally in many applications, including in coding theory.
 The aim of this talk is to give a glimpse of both of these fields, with an emphasis on several ways in which matroid theory sheds light on coding theory.
 One of these applications of matroid theory dates back to the 1970's; another is a relatively new development that is motivated by applications, such as the cloud, that require locally-repairable codes.

 Friday, April 5, 2019